Brotherhood brings Pitt, cast together in war film 'Fury'

 Ayer said LaBeouf, who has more recently made headlines for bizarre antics including wearing a paper bag on his head for an art installation, "worked his ass off" to prepare for the role of God-fearing gunner Boyd "Bible" Swan.

-"The crazy Shia rumours are fun, but the boring truth is he just did a lot of prep to play this character," Ayer said.
+"The crazy Shia rumors are fun, but the boring truth is he just did a lot of prep to play this character," Ayer said.
 "He doesn't showboat, and he's so powerful and understated."

 Much of the film takes place in enclosed spaces and the violence, which is often bloody and prolific in battle scenes, aims to give context to the harsh and jarring conditions that scar the men.